Stafford throws for 2 TDs as Lions beat Beckham, Giants

 Agnew then helped clinch the game for Detroit with his big return with 12:56 left, faking out New York punter Brad Wing on his way to the end zone.
 It was the fifth-longest punt return in team history.

 Manning was 22 for 32 for 239 yards for New York, while Stafford was 15 for 21 for 122 yards.
-Stafford also threw for four touchdowns in Detroit's season-opening victory against Arizona.
+The NFL's highest-paid player threw for four touchdowns in Detroit's season-opening victory against Arizona.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL